Forrest Lee Vosler

 Like George Buske, Forrest Vosler endured several surgeries at Great Yarmouth before he was stabilized enough to return home.
-Meanwhile, the story of his heroism in the skies over Bremen were well-publicized in the American media making a celebrity of sorts.
+Meanwhile, the story of his heroism in the skies over Bremen was well-publicized in the American media making him a celebrity of sorts.
 In many ways, all of America followed his healing process and prayed for his recovery.

 Forrest flew home on February 26 for treatment at Deshon Army Hospital in Butler, PA.
 He was also, at that time, promoted to Technical Sergeant.
-Meanwhile his nomination for the Medal of Honor was approved, though the President himself delayed presentation pending additional surgery.
+Meanwhile, his nomination for the Medal of Honor was approved, though the President himself delayed presentation pending additional surgery.
 In the months since the mission over Bremen, Forrest Vosler had become totally blind in both eyes.

 While the media monitored Forrest's progress a 25-year old University of California student offered to have one of her own eyes removed and transplanted to restore the young airman's sight.
 Vosler was moved beyond measure, claiming such sacrifice greater than all he had done that fateful day six months earlier.

 Before leaving Deshon for more treatment at Valley Forge General Hospital, surgeons removed Vosler's dead right eye and a cataract over his left.
-For the first time Forrest saw light, though it was blurry and intermittent.
+For the first time, Forrest saw light, though it was blurry and intermittent.
 He entered Valley Forge General on June 2.

 On August 25 Forrest Vosler opened his one good eye and for the first time saw color--the multi-colored Red Cross afghan that covered his feet.
 "God was sure good to me," he remarked.